From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate

-where $\calA_i$ is the audience of $i$ and $\calC_i$ her chamber. \end{definition} An echo chamber is an ill-defined concept, so we remark that Def. \ref{def:echo-chamber} is an approximation that works well for retweet networks with multimodal overlap distributions, $p(q)$.
-In this work, we only consider a partition into two groups, but we can generalize this using other clustering algorithms.
+where $\calA_i$ is the audience of $i$ and $\calC_i$ her chamber. \end{definition} An echo chamber is an ill-defined concept; therefore, we note that Definition \ref{def:echo-chamber} provides an approximation that works well for retweet networks with multimodal overlap distributions, $p(q)$.
+Figure~\ref{fig:echo_chamber_diagram} illustrates the echo chamber defined in Definition~\ref{def:echo-chamber}, along with a preview of augmented echo chambers, which we formally introduce in the next section.
+In this work, we only consider partitioning into two groups, but the approach can be generalized using other clustering algorithms.

-Structurally, the climate change retweet network is well-separated, so we claim that we can observe ideological echo chambers.
-We construct two dynamic echo chambers --per week-- based on the leading users, $\topusers^\Delta(t)$, and our partition of climate believers and skeptics.
-The believers echo chamber, $\mathcal{E}_B$, contains $14.8 \pm 7.8 \%$ of the total users per week, while the skeptics echo chamber, $\mathcal{E}_S$, contains $2.6 \pm 2.1 \%$.
-Together, they cover $17.4 \pm 9.9 \%$ of the whole retweeting population per week.
-These echo chambers may have some overlapping users by construction, i.e., users that are classified both as believers and skeptics.
-However, we find that only $0.3 \pm 0.1 \%$ users are in both echo chambers, indicating that the cross-communication between them is orders of magnitude lower\footnote{It might be the case that if we inspected the reply network or the followers network instead of the retweet network, the intensity of cross-communication between echo chambers could be higher.}.
+Structurally, the climate change retweet network is well-separated, so we claim that we can observe ideological echo chambers: climate believers and climate skeptics, which we abbreviate as $B$ and $S$, respectively.
+We construct two dynamic echo chambers per week based on the leading users, $\topusers^\Delta(t)$, and our partition of climate believers and skeptics.
+The echo chamber for believers, $\mathcal{E}_B$, contains $14.8 \pm 7.8 \%$ of the total users per week, while the echo chamber for skeptics, $\mathcal{E}_S$, contains $2.6 \pm 2.1 \%$.
+Together, they cover $17.4 \pm 9.9 \%$ of the total retweeting population per week.
+These echo chambers may have some users that overlap by construction, that is, users classified as both believers and skeptics.
+However, we find that only $0.3 \pm 0.1 \%$ users are in both echo chambers, indicating that the cross-communication between them is orders of magnitude lower\footnote{It might be the case that if we inspected the reply network or the followers' network instead of the retweet network, the intensity of cross-communication between echo chambers could be higher.}.